ranieremenezes/magic-cta-pipe/README.md

     conda activate magic-lst
     pip install .

+Then you must upgrade numpy and astropy:

+    pip install numpy --upgrade
+    pip install astropy --upgrade

 # Instructions for developers

 People who would like to join the development of *magic-cta-pipe*, please contact Alessio Berti (<alessioberti90@gmail.com>) to get write access to the repository.